legoguy1000/FRC-Portal/README.md

 ```
 php initalInstall.php
 ```
+Go to https://realfavicongenerator.net/ and generate your favincons.  place files in /favicons/.

 To upgrade an existing install pull the latest version from git and run the postUpgrade.php script
 ```
 git pull